clocklimited/TeaGame/README.md

 #### Queen of Hearts
 They must collect monies from players, or use the biscuit fund, and buy the biscuits (within 48 hours).

-#### Blank Card
+#### Black Joker
-The blank card reverses the results of a normal tea game, making the player with the highest card lose.
+The black joker reverses the results of a normal tea game, making the player with the highest card lose.

 #### Joker
 The player is exempt for the rest of the day, unless they draw a Joker again, causing automatic loss.
-If a blank card is pulled in the same game that a Joker is pulled, the Joker still exempts the player and they do not lose the game.
+If a black joker is pulled in the same game that a Joker is pulled, the Joker still exempts the player and they do not lose the game.

-If a player is joker exempt and they pull a blank joker in another game that day, then that player is no longer exempt for the rest of the day, but does not lose that game.
+If a player is joker exempt and they pull a black joker in another game that day, then that player is no longer exempt for the rest of the day, but does not lose that game.

 ## Other Rules